IberaSoft/portfolio-cv/readme.md

    pnpm run deploy
    ```

+## SSL Certificates

+**Development**: SSL validation is automatically disabled for local development
+**Production**: Full SSL validation enabled (secure by default)

+No configuration needed - works out of the box in both environments.

 ## Releasing a New Version

 The project supports **automated releases** with built-in testing, versioning, and deployment to Vercel.